ItaloDavidb/ItaloDavidb/README.md

-## Hi my name is Italo and i'am a front-end developer
+## Hi i'am Italo and i'am a front-end developer
 - :clipboard: Studying to become a full-stack
 - :smiley: Pronoums: He/Him
 - :brazil: